haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ### System Requirements

-- JDK 17: Install the Java environment (JDK 17).
-If unsure, download and install the "Latest LTS Release" from <https://adoptium.net/>.
+- JDK 17: First, please install the Java environment (JDK 17).
+If you have no preference, it's easy to download and install the "Latest LTS Release" from <https://adoptium.net/>.
+(Then you can install it with the default settings without changing anything during the installation process.)

 ### Download and extract